-The International Journal of Aging and Society encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.
+The Journal of Aging and Social Change encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.

-Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research in The International Journal of Aging and Society.
+Publishing in both electronic and print formats, we are committed to expanding the visibility, reach, and impact of research in The Journal of Aging and Social Change.

 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.